-We have done many seasearches surveys around Bawden Rocks over the years and allied with fishing records have built up a good record of species to be found there.
+Many Seasearch surveys around Bawden Rocks over the years allied with fishing records have built up a good record of species to be found there and last year the Porcupine Marine Natural History Society conducted surveys and discovered species not known to exist in the UK including a species of sponge unknown to science.

 This available to downlod here.